relliky/Tais_Home_Assistant_Config/python_templates/README.md

 29. Move default light entities, adaptive-lighting config, and light-control entities into their own module.
 30. Move entity-interface container defaults into their own module.
+31. Move default scene-control entities into their own module.

 Recommended next steps: